-5. Pour a little olive oil over top if desired to help keep the air out of your ferment.
-If you will use these soon for your Bloody Marys, skip this step.
+5. Pour a little olive oil over top if storing long-term to help keep the air out of your ferment.
+If you will use these soon for your Bloody Marys, skip the olive oil step.

 6. Transfer jars to the refrigerator to chill.
-Your tomatoes will keep for over a year.
+Your tomatoes will keep for at least a year.

 You now have fermented tomatoes for your Bloody Mary!
 You could also cook this down for tomato sauce, add it to a recipe like chana masala or chili or many other recipes that call for tomatoes.
 Heat from cooking will kill the microbes but your recipe will taste delicious.